-In 2010, PACT began its journey as a voice for companion animals in need of rescue and fostering.
+In 2011, PACT began its journey as a voice for companion animals in need of rescue and fostering.
 PACT is committed to educating, assisting, and engaging the public, shelters and rescue organization for the well-being of both companion animals and their owners.
-PACT thrives under the diverse backgrounds, invaluable direction and goal-oriented vision of its Board of Directors and Advisors.
+PACT thrives under the diverse backgrounds, invaluable direction and goal-oriented vision of its Board of Directors, Advisors, and Employees.

 Board of Directors

 Founder & President of the Board

 Buzz Miller is the founder and President of PACT.
 After 35 years of being a highly regarded lawyer and venture capitalist, Buzz walked away from his successful career and decided to focus on making a difference in the lives of humans and companion animals.
 Since then, he has devoted himself pro-bono to advancing the human-companion animal bond.
 In 2011, Buzz founded PACT for Animals to help animals in need while involving the community.
 Buzz provides pro bono services to many animal welfare organizations and is a constant pro bono lecturer and writer on animal law, and Pit Bull issues.

 Judi Goldstein attended Temple University and the Wharton School Real Estate Department at the University of Pennsylvania.
 She is President and co-owner of Metropolitan Management Corporation, located in Narberth, PA.
 She has been in animal welfare for decades and has been an active volunteer at PACT for Animals since its inception.